 Glycerol, which is also called glycerine and glycerin, is a thick, sweet, substance.

 It’s used mainly in food as a sweetener (that also helps preserve food), and in certain pharmaceutical products (even toothpaste).

 Some glycerol is vegan, but some is not.

 Where Does Glycerol Come From?

-Glycerol is a substance derived from fats that can be obtained from both animal sources (usually tallow – cows) and plants (mainly soybeans and palm).
+Glycerol is a substance derived from triglycerides that can be obtained from both animal sources (usually tallow – cows) and plants (mainly soybeans and palm).